How Councilmember Bobby Henon's Conviction Could Bring Changes To Philadelphia's City Council

 “The jury made a decision and Bobby Henon will make a decision based on what’s good for his constituents and for the city and we’ll move on,” Kenney said Tuesday.

-Meanwhile, Dougherty has resigned from the union.MORE NEWS: Supply Chain Issues: How Are Global Shortages Affecting Local Consumers?
+Meanwhile, Dougherty has resigned from the union.MORE NEWS: Original Phillie Phanatic To Return After Phillies Reach Settlement With Creators

 Mark Lynch will now serve as the union’s business manager.